Ottoman Army (1861–1922): Ministry of War (War Department)

-The apex of the Ottoman military structure was the Ministry of War, which had been established in 1826 with the Auspicious Incident and had transformed a couple of times during the Ottoman military reforms.
+The apex of the Ottoman military hierarchy was the Ministry of War, which had been established in 1826 with the Auspicious Incident and which underwent several reorganizations during the Ottoman military reforms.
 Within the ministry, there were offices for procurement, combat arms, peacetime military affairs, mobilization, and promotions.

 Special Organization

 The Special Organization was a special forces unit established in 1913.
 It was an organization designed to establish insurgency and function as an intelligence service.
 Instigating insurgency, conducting espionage in foreign countries, and counterespionage inside the Ottoman Empire was its function between 1913 and 1918.
 (Note: War minister Enver operated a guerrilla unit as an early assignment in Libya.
 He knew the inherent strengths and limitations.
 He used special organization to counter act insurgency and support his regular army.)
 The institutional origin, the reason given in the strategic document, was related to the unsatisfactory result of the First Balkan War.
 Its goal was the recovery of Edirne.
 This military organization had no precedent in Ottoman history, and it was directly developed out of the counterinsurgency experiences from Macedonia and the guerrilla experiences from Libya with a handful of Ottoman officers.
 The difference between the secret service of Abdul Hamid II was that it was directly linked to him and did not have an operational function.
 (Note: Abdülhanúd’s Secret Service (Hafive) and Yildaz Palace Intelligence Service (Yildiz Is-tihbarat Teskilati).
 They were transferred to the ministry of security in 1909.)
 (Note: There is a large number of cables, notes, summaries (40,000) from 1913 through 1918, which proves the military rather than a political function) There is a controversy on burned intelligence documents of the special forces, which Shaw puts in 1914.
 On that day, Enver Pasha became war minister and destroyed Abdul Hamid's records and probably intelligence on him.
 The first field operator was Süleyman Askerî, who undertook the first mission and established the field structure.
 There is no actual evidence to support any claims of a dual-track structure (an operation with both political and military goals).
 The organization sub-management consisted of Atif Kamçil, Aziz Bey, Dr. Bahaeddin Şakir, and Dr. Nazım Bey.
 (Note: Bahattin akir, Dr. Nazim, Omer Naji, and Hilmi Bey, were members of the special organization talked at Armenian congress at Erzurum) The staff was organized into four departments: the European Section headed by Arif Bey, the Caucasian Section headed by Captain Reza Bey, the Africa and Libya Section headed by Hüseyin Tosun Bey, and the Eastern Provinces Section headed by Dr. Sakir and Rueni Bey.
 The headquarters was on Nur-i Osmariiye Street in Istanbul.